 4. PepsiCo (PEP)

 PepsiCo is a household name that dates back more than 50 years, and its stable of brands include well-known names such as Frito-Lay, Doritos, Quaker and Pepsi.
 Seeking Alpha recommended Pepsi as a long-term holding.
 The company offers a 2.81 percent dividend and has a P/E ratio of 22.92.

 “Dividend aristocrats” are companies that have been increasing annual dividends every year for at least the past 25 years.
 One of these companies is 3M, which makes tape, library systems, elastic bandages, Post-it notes and Scotch-Brite cleaning supplies.

 Chartered financial analyst Stephen Simpson recommends 3M.
 Simpson noted in his Seeking Alpha article that 3M “remains committed to a program of continuous cost improvement and reinvestment and additional M&A seems like a likely use of capital.”
 The P/E ratio is 26.74 for 3M.

 6. Dover (DOV)

 Dover is one of the most important companies you’ve never heard of.
 Dover earns a spot on this list due to its long history of steady performance.
 William Stamm of Seeking Alpha noted that Dover has increased its dividend consistently for 60 years running.

 - Engineered systems

-MasterCard is a revenue-generating machine, and a top pick of many stock analysts, according to Nasdaq.
-The MasterCard business model claims a payout every time a transaction is funneled through its network.
-MasterCard is also participating in new mobile payment platforms.
-With most of the world still transacting business in cash, there’s a lot of room for the company to grow.
-The P/E ratio for MasterCard is 30.12.
+Mastercard is a revenue-generating machine, and a top pick of many stock analysts, according to Nasdaq.
+The Mastercard business model claims a payout every time a transaction is funneled through its network.
+Mastercard is also participating in new mobile payment platforms.
+The P/E ratio for Mastercard is 36.08.